Creating a Competitive Environment using Velocity Based Training

 Weakley JJS, Wilson KM, Till K, Read DB, Darrall-Jones J, Roe GA, Phibbs PJ, & Jones BL.
 Visual feedback attenuates mean concentric barbell velocity loss, and improves motivation, competitiveness, and perceived workload in male adolescent athletes.
 J Strength Cond Res.
 Ahead of press.
 2017.

-BIOGRAPHY: STEVE THOMPSON
+BIO: STEVE THOMPSON

 Steve Thompson is a senior lecturer, programme lead for the new MSc Strength and Conditioning Coaching and S&C coach at Sheffield Hallam University.
 Steve is also a doctoral researcher majoring in Velocity Based Training.
 He is UKSCA accredited with a wealth of coaching experience at elite and international level including Diving, Football, Rugby League, Volleyball and Golf.
 Steve is actively researching in VBT, with a particular focus on its application to load manipulation.